kravnos/smart-battery/README.md

 ## Requirements 🛠️

-- Windows 10/11 operating system.
+- Windows 10/11 operating system with Group Policy.
 - An approved smart device that is controlled via Tuya's API.

 ## Approved Devices ✅